• Skip to primary navigation

 Optional Gravy

 If making gravy, strain the drippings from the pan.
-In a saucepan add 2 tablespoons of butter on medium-high heat.
-Once the butter melts, add in 2 tablespoons of flour using a whisk.
-Continue whisking for about 30 seconds then add 2 cups of the strained drippings.
+In a saucepan, add two tablespoons of butter on medium-high heat.
+Once the butter melts, add two tablespoons of flour using a whisk.
+Continue whisking for about 30 seconds, then add 2 cups of the strained drippings.
 Whisk until the gravy thickens up.

 Tips and Tricks